MicrosoftDocs/Hololens/hololens/mac-address-options.md

 ## Example Scenario

-Many customers in secure environments have restrictions on their Wireless or wired networks which will only allow approved devices (based on MAC Addresses) to connect successfully (either with MAC Address filtering on a Wireless Access Point or on a DHCP server).
-Additionally, some Wireless networks can be protected with PEAP, which requires that a certificate be applied to the device prior to being able to successfully authenticate the Wireless network.
+Many customers in secure environments have restrictions on their Wireless or wired networks, which will only allow approved devices (based on MAC Addresses) to connect successfully (either with MAC Address filtering on a Wireless Access Point or on a DHCP server).
+Additionally, some Wireless networks can be protected with PEAP, which requires that a certificate is applied to the device prior to being able to successfully authenticate the Wireless network.

 Two key issues can arise with HoloLens devices, which can cause delays and manual work in joining the HoloLens Devices to the network.